wgottwalt/gnu_modula2_playground/README.md

 I will try to complete everything I try out, but some of the stuff will be work in progress.

+-- image viewer --

+This is a simple image viewer using the SDL2 and SDL2_image libs to display all kinds of images.
+I included a nice example JPEG which gets loaded if the viewer is started without an argument.
+In this example I enable support of all image formats tha are supported by SLD2_image, but that will fail if you miss some of the more niche formats like AVIF.
+In that case just change the parameter of IMG_INIT().
+The image will be displayed for about 3 seconds, then the viewer closes.
+If you look into the SDL2 wrapper you can see that I actually added all the SDL2 event stuff to be able to wait for a quit or keyboard event.
+But this did not work for me.
+Here the Modula-2 runtime runs into some really odd issues I can not figure out.
+It is odd, because the Raylib uses a similar technique and there it works just fine.

 -- nice to know --

 Various examples and tricks I found myself by reading the GCC Modula-2 backend